-Similar to our drawings of $\partial M$, when drawing a flattened surface we omit drawing actual conduits and rods of $N_\epsilon$ and simply draw the surface near $\tau^{(2)}$ in such a way that it is clear where $S^\flat$ lies in $N_\epsilon$.
+Similar to our drawings of $\partial M$, when drawing a flattened surface we omit drawing actual plates and rods of $N_\epsilon$ and simply draw the surface near $\tau^{(2)}$ in such a way that it is clear where $S^\flat$ lies in $N_\epsilon$.

 Let $S^\flat$ be a flattened surface, whose identity will change by isotopies.
 We will now describe a series of possible isotopies we can perform on $S^\flat$.
-We draw pictures of these to aid the reader, but to reduce clutter we only will draw the parts of the isotopy that take place in $\mr M$.
+Our goal, ultimately, is to perform sequences of these moves to minimize the area of $S^\flat$.
+We include pictures of these to aid the reader, but to reduce clutter we only draw the parts of the isotopy that take place in $\mr M$.

-\textbf{Face move.} Whenever $\partial \mr S^\flat$ has two conduit segments $c_1$ and $c_2$ connected by a junction $j$ such that $c_1$ is positive, $c_2$ is negative, and both $c_i$ lie in the same conduit, we say that the concatenation $c_1*j*c_2$ is \textbf{backtracking}.
+\textbf{Face move.} Whenever $\partial \mr S^\flat$ has two conduit segments $c_1$ and $c_2$ connected by a junction segment $j$ such that $c_1$ is positive, $c_2$ is negative, and both $c_i$ lie in the same conduit, we say that the concatenation $c_1*j*c_2$ is \textbf{backtracking}.
 This corresponds to a portion of $S^\flat$ running across a plate corresponding to a $\tau$-face $\hex$, into a rod and back across the same plate.
-If there are no junctions between $c_1$ and $c_2$, then this portion of $S^\flat$ can be eliminated by an isotopy of $S^\flat$ as in \Cref{fig_facemove}.
-This induces an isotopy of $\partial \mr S^\flat$ at two tips of the corresponding face $\hex$, and to a cut and paste surgery of $\partial \mr S^\flat$ at the third tip of $\hex$.
+If there are no other conduit segments between $c_1$ and $c_2$, then this portion of $S^\flat$ can be eliminated by an isotopy of $S^\flat$ as in \Cref{fig_facemove}.
+This induces an isotopy of $\partial \mr S^\flat$ at two tips of the corresponding face $\hex$, and a cut and paste surgery of $\partial \mr S^\flat$ at the third tip of $\hex$.
 Let $U_1$ be the component of $U$ corresponding to this third tip.
 The cut and paste surgery is a result of pushing a small piece of $S^\flat$ which used to lie in $\mr M$ into $U_1$.
 If this creates a component of $S^\flat\cap U_1$ which is not $\pi_1$-injective in $U$, we can use the irreducibility of $M$ and incompressibility of $S^\flat$ to correct this via an isotopy.
 The initial isotopy combined with the second (if necessary) is called a \textbf{face move}.
 We see that whenever $\partial \mr S^\flat$ has backtracking, the area of $S^\flat$ can be reduced by at least 2 by a face move.

 \textbf{Disk removals.} Let $\delta$ be an innermost $\flat$-disk.
 If $\delta$ has volume 1 and circumference 3 or volume 0 and circumference 2, then $\delta$ can be eliminated by an isotopy of $S^\flat$ so that $S^\flat\cap \mr M$ still lies in $N_\epsilon$ transverse to the vertical foliation.
 Each of these decreases the area of $S^\flat$ by 2.
 See \Cref{fig_removal}.